 That, all too often, good intentions and integrity of purpose by Australian governments have been negated by a failure to acknowledge the rights of Aboriginal and Torres Strait Islanders, to consult with them in the decision making processes, and to understand the cultures and customs which impact upon legislation passed “in their best interests.”
 The separation of indigenous children from their families is a case in point.

-We will work together towards the healing of the wounds of the past and promote the ideals expressed in this statement as we move towards a shared future in the ongoing reconciliation process.
+We will work together towards the healing of the wounds of the past and promote the

 3 June 2008